 Amacano – A tribe or band perhaps connected with the Yamasee which lived on the Apalachee Coast of Florida in 1674 with Chine and Caparaz tribes.
 At that time the three groups numbered about 300 people.

-Ancient Puebloans – Often called, Anasazi, a Navajo word meaning “The Ancient Ones,” their decendants, including the Hopi, Zuni and the Puebloans, prefer the name Ancient Puebloans.
+Ancient Puebloans – Often called, Anasazi, a Navajo word meaning “The Ancient Ones,” their descendants, including the Hopi, Zuni, and the Puebloans, prefer the name Ancient Puebloans.
 These Indians lived from A.D.
-1 to the 14th century in the Four Corners region of Colorado, New Mexico, Utah and Arizona.
-They were a highly cultured tribe, known mostly for their great creativity and their building of many of the ancient cliff-dwellings that can still be seen today.
-More …
+1 to the 14th century in the Four Corners region of Colorado, New Mexico, Utah, and Arizona.